Skip to content

 Follicle (fruit) of Showy Milkweed — John Rusk from Berkeley, CA, United States of America, CC BY 2.0, via Wikimedia Commons

-25. Sperry’s Milkweed (Asclepias sperryi), a Texas Milkweed for High pH Soils
+25. Sperry’s Milkweed (Asclepias sperryi), a Milkweed for High pH Soils

-Sperry’s Milkweed (Asclepias sperryi): This Texas milkweed is native to two southwestern counties of the state (Kartesz 2015).
+Sperry’s Milkweed (Asclepias sperryi): Sperry’s milkweed is native to two southwestern counties Texas (Kartesz 2015).
 In the wild, Sperry’s milkweed grows in grasslands having limestone (Singhurst and Hutchins 2015) and limestone slopes (Woodson 1954).
 This milkweed is one of the shortest and grows from 4 inches to 1 foot tall.
 The greenish-yellow to white flowers bloom from April to August.

-In a garden setting, Sperry’s milkweed is hardy in zones 7-8 and requires places of full sun to part-shade having high pH soil.
+In a Texas butterfly garden, Sperry’s milkweed is hardy in zones 7-8 and requires places of full sun to part-shade having high pH soil.

 Herbarium specimen of Sperry's milkweed (Asclepias sperryi).